Five ways to get rid of weeds with Alan Titchmarsh

 Not sure which young plants are weeds?
 Check our weed seedling identifier to help you identify them.

 Then each week, check your garden for weeds and take action to control them.
-If you ignore them, they’ll spread or set seed, causing bigger problems later on.
-Perennial weeds can be a particular problem – discover five ways to tackle perennial weeds without chemicals.
+If you ignore them, they'll spread or set seed, causing bigger problems later on.
+Some weeds, such as bryony, must be dealt with whilst young.
+Perennial weeds can also be a particular problem, as they will regrow year after year.

 There are lots of different ways to deal with weeds, from hoeing to pulling them up.
 It's best to weed on a dry day, when the soil is moist – this will make them easier to dig up, then clear away.